revbayes/revbayes.github.io/tutorials/intro/getting_started.md

 in WinBUGS and the interpreted `R`language.
-Setting up and executing a statistical analysis in RevBayes requires the user to specify all of the parameters of their model and the type of analysis (*e.g.,*an MCMC run).
+Setting up and executing a statistical analysis in RevBayes requires the user to specify all of the parameters of their model and the type of analysis (*e.g.,* an MCMC run).
 By using an interpreted language, RevBayes enables the practitioner to build complex, hierarchical models and to check the current states of variables while building the model.
 This will be very useful in the beginning.
-Later on you, when you run very complex analyses, you may want to write `Rev`-scripts.
+Later on, when you run very complex analyses, you may want to write
+`Rev`-scripts.

 Differently to `R`and BUGS, `Rev` is a strongly but